dirtsimple/postmark/gravity-forms.state.md

 The resulting file can then be put under revision control for deployment.

-(Alternately, you can manually encode the form as YAML in the `Gravity-Form` field of a normal .md file with a `@gform` resource kind, but this isn't likely to be very useful.)
+(Alternately, you can manually encode the form as YAML in the `Gravity-Form` field of a normal .md file with a `gravity-form` resource kind, but this isn't likely to be very useful.)

 ## Implementation